dovecot/documentation/source/configuration_manual/config_file/config_variables.rst

 -        session_pid    For user logins: The PID of the IMAP/POP3 process handling the session. (v2.2.7+)
 %m       mech           `authentication mechanism <https://wiki.dovecot.org/Authentication/Mechanisms>`_ e.g. PLAIN
 %w       password       plaintext password from plaintext authentication mechanism
-%c       secured        "secured" string with SSL, TLS and localhost connections.
+%c       secured        "TLS" with established SSL/TLS connections, "TLS handshaking", or "TLS [handshaking]: error text" if disconnecting due to TLS error. "secured" with localhost connections.
 Otherwise empty.
 %k       cert           "valid" if client had sent a valid client certificate, otherwise empty.
 -        session        session ID for this client connection (unique for 9 years)
 -        auth_user      SASL authentication ID (e.g. if master user login is done, this contains the master username).
 If username changes during authentication, this value contains the original username.
 Otherwise the same as %{user}. (v2.2.11+)